Planning a bit of a celebration this Easter weekend? Here are some fun ideas to have Easter on a budget.

 If you have young kids an Easter egg hunt is a great way to spend an afternoon.
 All you need to do is buy (or make) some mini chocolate eggs and hide them around your house or garden.
 Aldi have their own Mini Chocolate Eggs at just 69p, almost half the price of Cadburys!
 Making you feel a little less guilty about picking up two bags.

-Have a go at making your own Easter style piñata in the shape of a bunny rabbit.
+For an Easter on a budget why not have a go at making your own Easter style piñata in the shape of a bunny rabbit.
 Fill it with mini eggs, sweets and some home made Easter confetti and let the kids go wild!

 We’ve all stuck a tail on a donkey before; adapt the classic party game to Easter with a homemade bunny and a cotton wool ball as the tail.
 Simple!